KJB88/KJB88.github.io/_pages/profiles.md

 layout: profiles
 permalink: /people/
 title: Personal
 description: A Brief History of Kev (A lot less enlightening than a similarly named book by a genius.
-Well, unless you like cats.)
+Well, unless you like cats as much I do.)
 nav: true
-nav_order: 7
+nav_order: 2

 profiles:
   # if you want to include more than one profile, just replicate the following block